First Aid An Aid in Time Can Save a Life

 Here are the few conditions that require first aid assistance

 Cuts- We often ignore cuts, snubbing them for being a minor ailment.
-However, we fail to realize that these cuts can contract severe infections which may lead to serious complications.
+However, we fail to realize that these cuts can cause severe infections which may lead to serious complications.
 In addition to infections, cuts can lead to bleeding which can pose serious threats if left unattended.

 On getting a cut, one must immediately apply direct pressure on the wound to stop the bleeding.
 Cleaning the wound with a disinfectant reduces the risk of contracting an infection.
 An antibiotic ointment aids in recovering fast.
+To know more, consult with our accident and emergency doctors at Manipal Hospitals.

-Burns- Burns caused by fire, radiation, chemicals, and boiling water need immediate medical assistance.
+Burns caused by fire, radiation, chemicals, and boiling water need immediate medical assistance.
 There are three degrees of burns depending upon the intensity of the burn.
 First-degree burns are red and painful while second-degree burns are very painful and produce blisters on the skin.
-Third-degree burns damage all the skin layers and is the most serious condition of all.
+Third-degree burns damage all the skin layers and are the most serious condition of all.

 First-degree burns can be treated with first-aid in certain conditions whereas second and third-degree burns require immediate medical attention.
 Putting out the fire or restricting the person’s contact with hot liquid or steam is the primary step and the later steps comprise soaking the affected area in cold water for 15 minutes.
 Antibiotic creams help in cooling down the burns.

-Animal Bites- Animal bites and scratches can lead to serious infections depending on the degree of injury.
+Animal bites and scratches can lead to serious infections depending on the degree of injury.
 Some bites need stitches while others heal naturally.
 Certain diseases like rabies caused by a dog bite can be life-threatening.

 The affected area must be immediately washed with soap and warm water.
 Antibiotic cream should be applied to reduce any risk of severe infection.
 You should consult a doctor immediately to avoid complications.